kof/node-connect-mongo-store/readme.md

 - `collectionName` - name of collection used for sessions, default 'sessions'
 - `ttl` - time to live for a session, default 1 day
 - `cleanupInterval` - interval used to remove outdated sessions, default 60s

-## Reuse of existing Db instance

-You can pass your existing Db instance instead of the uri. `new MongoStore(db)`